Aradhya-005/CreativFi/README.md

-# CreativFi 🌟
+# CreativFi ✨
 ### A Dedicated Platform for Content Creators

-**CreativeHub** is a specialized platform designed to connect content creators with freelancing opportunities tailored to their unique skills.
+**CreativFi** is a specialized platform designed to connect content creators with freelancing opportunities tailored to their unique skills.
 Whether you are a writer, designer, video producer, or social media influencer, our service exclusively features job listings that align with your creative expertise.

 ## 🛠️ Technologies Used